Docosapentaenoic acid: all-cis-4,7,10,13,16-docosapentaenoic acid (osbond acid)

 The chemical structure of osbond acid showing physiological numbering (red) and chemical numbering (blue) conventions.

-n-6 DPA is an ω-6 fatty acid with the trivial name osbond acid.
-It is formed in two steps from eicosatetraenoic acid (5,8,11,14-20:4n-6 or arachidonic acid, AA).
-Arachidonic acid is elongated to docosatetraenoic acid (7,10,13,16-22:4n-6 or adrenic acid, AdA), which in turn is converted by Δ4-desaturase to osbond acid.
+n−6 DPA is an ω-6 fatty acid with the trivial name osbond acid.
+It is formed in two steps from eicosatetraenoic acid (5,8,11,14-20:4n−6 or arachidonic acid, AA).
+Arachidonic acid is elongated to docosatetraenoic acid (7,10,13,16-22:4n−6 or adrenic acid, AdA), which in turn is converted by Δ4-desaturase to osbond acid.

 all-cis-7,10,13,16,19-docosapentaenoic acid (clupanodonic acid)

 The chemical structure of clupanodonic acid showing physiological numbering (red) and chemical numbering (blue) conventions.

-n-3 DPA is an n-3 fatty acid with the trivial name clupanodonic acid.
-It is an intermediate compound between eicosapentaenoic acid (EPA 5,8,11,14,17-20:5n-3 or timnodonic acid) and docosahexaenoic acid (DHA 4,7,10,13,16,19-22:6n-3 or cervonic acid) in the metabolic pathway of DHA in eucaryotes.
-Eicosapentaenoic acid is elongated to clupanodonic acid, which in turn is converted by Δ4-desaturase to docosahexaenoic acid 22:6n-3 (see Docosahexaenoic acid).
+n−3 DPA is an n−3 fatty acid with the trivial name clupanodonic acid.
+It is an intermediate compound between eicosapentaenoic acid (EPA 5,8,11,14,17-20:5n−3 or timnodonic acid) and docosahexaenoic acid (DHA 4,7,10,13,16,19-22:6n−3 or cervonic acid) in the metabolic pathway of DHA in eucaryotes.
+Eicosapentaenoic acid is elongated to clupanodonic acid, which in turn is converted by Δ4-desaturase to docosahexaenoic acid 22:6n−3 (see Docosahexaenoic acid).

-Mammalian cells, including human cells, metabolize DPAn-3 to an array of products that are members of the specialized proresolving mediators class of PUFA metabolites.
-These metabolites include four resolvins of T series and three of D series (RvT1, RvT2, RvT3, RvT4, RvD1_{n-3}, RvD2_{n-3}, and RvD5_{n-3} (do not confuse with D series resolvins derived from DHA); see Specialized proresolving mediators and Resolvin), two protectins (PD1_{n-3} and PD2_{n-3}; see Specialized proresolving mediators and Neuroprotectin), and three maresins (MaR1_{n-3}, MaR2_{n-3}, and MaR3_{n-3}; see Specialized proresolving mediators and Maresin).
+Mammalian cells, including human cells, metabolize n−3 DPA to an array of products that are members of the specialized proresolving mediators class of PUFA metabolites.
+These metabolites include four resolvins of T series and three of D series (RvT1, RvT2, RvT3, RvT4, RvD1_{n−3}, RvD2_{n−3}, and RvD5_{n−3} (do not confuse with D series resolvins derived from DHA); see Specialized proresolving mediators and Resolvin), two protectins (PD1_{n−3} and PD2_{n−3}; see Specialized proresolving mediators and Neuroprotectin), and three maresins (MaR1_{n−3}, MaR2_{n−3}, and MaR3_{n−3}; see Specialized proresolving mediators and Maresin).

-Nutrition

-Docosapentaenoic acid (DPA) is an n-3 fatty acid that is structurally similar to eicosapentaenoic acid (EPA) with the same number of double bonds, but two more carbon chain units.
+Dietary sources